vmbrasseur/IAS3API/headers.md

 #### x-archive-keep-old-version

 Normal PUT operation will overwrite a file when it is used to upload a file of the same name.
 A normal DELETE operation will remove the specified file.
-The `x-archive-keep-old-version` header will rename the specified file, prepending the filename with `.~~` before proceding with the PUT or DELETE operation.
+The `x-archive-keep-old-version` header will rename the specified file, prepending the filename with `.~~` before proceeding with the PUT or DELETE operation.

 To enable this option, pass the `x-archive-keep-old-version` header with a value of `1`.